-The Foundation's grant of £2 million towards the Royal College of Physicians’ new educational facilities in Regent’s Park, is the largest single donation made to the College.
-The Jerwood Medical Education Centre was designed by Carden & Godfrey Architects to blend in with the surrounding Georgian and neo-Georgian buildings in Peto Place, behind the College precinct in St Andrews Place, and was opened on 20 March 2002 by HRH The Prince of Wales.
+The Foundation's grant of £2 million towards the Royal College of Physicians’ educational facilities in Regent’s Park, is the largest single donation made to the College.
+The Jerwood Medical Education Centre was designed by Carden & Godfrey Architects to blend in with the surrounding Georgian and neo-Georgian buildings in Peto Place, behind the College precinct in St Andrews Place, London and was opened on 20 March 2002 by HRH The Prince of Wales.

-The Centre houses the RCP Education Department, which aims to develop educational policy and initiatives to improve the level of education and training of physicians; it provides flexible teaching spaces for courses and workshops and has facilities for the RCP’s new distance learning and web-based education and training packages.
+The Centre houses the RCP Education Department which aims to develop educational policy and initiatives to improve the level of education and training of physicians; it provides flexible teaching spaces for courses and workshops and has facilities for the RCP’s new distance learning and web-based education and training packages.
 It also houses the central planning facility for an increasing number of activities in the regions.

 Alan Grieve was a Trustee of the Royal College of Physicians 2007-2010, following which he remained actively connected to the work of the RCP through his membership of the LAMS (Library, Archive and Museum Service) Advisory Board until March 2018.